bentonow/bento-node-sdk/README.md

 ### `Batch.importSubscribers(parameters: BatchImportSubscribersParameter<S>): Promise<number>`

-**This does not trigger automations!** - If you wish to trigger automations, please batch import events with the type set to `BentoEvents.SUBSCRIBE`, or `$subscribe`.
-Note that the batch event import cannot attach custom fields and will ignore everything except the email.
+**This does not trigger automations!** - If you wish to trigger automations, please batch import events.

 Creates a batch job to import subscribers into the system.
 You can pass in between 1 and 1,000 subscribers to import.
 Each subscriber must have an email, and may optionally have any additional fields.
 The additional fields are added as custom fields on the subscriber.